SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 #### AzureContainerManifest

-A **Uri** value that contains the URL to access the Azure Blob Storage Container, which contains the metadata exported.
+A **Uri** value that contains the URL to access the Azure Blob Storage Container, which contains the metadata read.

 #### JobQueueUri

-A **Uri** value that contains the URL of the Azure Queue used for export status.
+A **Uri** value that contains the URL of the Azure Queue used for read status.

 #### EncryptionKey